berkeley-gif/coeqwal-website/packages/map/README.md

 3. **Use withMap for advanced cases** requiring direct map access
 4. **Keep map state within context** for consistent application state
 5. **Set mapStyle at initialization** for best performance

+## TypeScript Support

+This package provides full TypeScript definitions.
+Types for the mapbox-gl API are imported directly from the mapbox-gl package, which provides its own type definitions starting from v2.0.